IHE/ITI.SeR/SeR.md

 ##### 39.4.2.1.1 XDS Repositories with a centralized Access Decision Manager Use Case Description

-The XDS Document Repositories are all in the same XDS Affinity Domain, but are unable to perform access decisions.
-When an entity tries to retrieve some documents from an XDS Repository, the XDS Document Repository lacks the information needed to make an access control decision.
-The Authorization Decisions Manager can make the decision at the time of the query to the XDS Registry.
-This decision is enforced by the XDS Document Repository grouped with an Authorization Decisions Verifier.
+In this use-case the XDS Document Repositories are all in the same XDS Affinity Domain and delegate Access Decisions to the Authorization Decisions Manager grouped with the XDS Document Registry.

+When an Requester Entity (XDS Document Consumer) request documents from an XDS Repository, the XDS Document Repository uses an Authorization Decisions Query [ITI-79] to query the Authoriztaion Decision from the Authorization Decisions Manager.
+The Authorization Decisions Manager builds an Access Decision based on
+- the information send with the Authorization Decisions Query [ITI-79]
+- the document metadata stored in the XDS Registry
+- the Patienet Consent and Access Policies.

+The XDS Document Repository grouped with an Authorization Decisions Verifier enforces the Access Decision returned with the Authorization Decisions Query [ITI-79].

 For example: